myspc-development/art-test/docs/developer/shortcodes-guide.md

 - If output is blank, check user capabilities and that the `id` attribute references existing content.

 > 💬 *Found something outdated?
 [Submit Feedback](../feedback.md)*

+For a full list of available shortcodes, see the files under [docs/shortcodes](../shortcodes/).